 Be Aware of Your Credit Score

 Your credit score is the number by which you will be financially judged throughout your life.
 A low credit score affects your ability to obtain lines of credit and loans.
-Keeping on top of your credit score should be a must, especially if your score drops without activity on your end.
-That’s a good indication there could be a falsely reported account.
+Keeping on top of your credit score should be a must, especially if your score drops without activity on your end, which may indicate a falsely reported account.
 Generations members who have a My Advantage Checking account can get an updated credit score for free every 90 days or whenever new activity occurs.

 Know Where It Comes, Know Where It Goes